presseverykey/everykey-tutorial/lesson2/bits_bytes_and_nibbles.md

 If all bits are set, the value is 127 + 64 + 32 + 16 + 8 + 4 + 2 + 1 =
 255.

-To represent larger values you can use values cnosisting of more than one byte.
+To represent larger values you can use values consisting of more than one byte.

-It's important to remember, though that this mapping of bits to numbers is just an arbitray convention.
+It's important to remember though that this mapping of bits to numbers is just an arbitray convention.
 A byte just represents 256 different values, whether these values represent the number 0-255 or 256 different colors is irrelevant.
 E.g. when configuring a microcontroller, the eight bits in a byte are mapped to pins and each bit indicates whether a pin is turned on or off.
-Another common thing that a series of (32 on our processor) bits can represent are locations in memory.
+Another common representation is a series of bits (32 on our processor) representing the location of each byte of memory.

 ## Signed and unsigned

-Also a byte doesn't necessarily have to represent the values 0-255, it could also be configured as a "signed" type, representing the numbers -128 to 127.
+Furthermore. a byte doesn't necessarily have to represent the values 0-255, it could also be configured as a "signed" type, representing the numbers -128 to 127.
 C defines "types" which are meant to indicate what a series of bits is supposed to represent, e.g. uint8_t